rico157/between-spaces/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Between Spaces is an app prototype that allow you to move between desktop spaces with your phone.
+Between Spaces is an app prototype that allows you to move between desktop spaces with your phone.

 ![Between Spaces Screen Shot][product-screenshot]

-This app runs a local server that can be accessed with a phone with a QR code or a link displayed inside the app.
+This app runs on a local server that can be accessed by a phone with a QR code or the link displayed in the app.
-Once the link is open, few buttons will appear on screen which are keyboard shortcuts emitted to OS.
+Once the link is open, few buttons will show on screen to send keyboard shortcuts to the OS.

-The link will also be displayed inside the app.
 The default shortcuts to move between spaces are:
 * Move left - `ctrl + "left"`
 * Move right - `ctrl + "right"`